shumwaymark/sentinelcam/README.rst

 Imagine a lonely sentry standing guard at a remote outpost.
 Each outpost is positioned to watch over the paths leading towards the inner fortifications.
 Sentries are tasked with observing, monitoring, and reporting anything of interest or concern.
-Such reports should be sent back to central command for analysis and descision making.
+Such reports should be sent back to central command for analysis and decision making.

 This analogy represents the underlying concept behind the ``Outpost`` design.
 Each node monitors the field of view, watching for motion.
-Once motion has occured a ``SpyGlass`` is deployed for a closer look.
+Once motion has occurred a ``SpyGlass`` is deployed for a closer look.
 Whenever one or more recognizable objects have been detected, this is reported and motion through the field of view tracked and logged.